malikhan-dev/lingo/README.md

 	Value T
 	Err   OpError
 }
-* if Err.Code = 0 then there is no errors.
+* if Err.Code = 0 then there is no error.
 ```

 ## Nested Search Example